charset-and-forget/importer/README.md

 This repositiry created specifically for RebelMouse clients who is willing to perform content import from their current platform to RebelMouse

-This environment is using Python and MongoDB.
+# Getting started
 To run it you will need docker installed

-# Getting started

 ## OSX and Linux

 ```bash